Alright you guys, time for some more post-grad life tips!

 What I’m saying is, there are probs more pros than cons to living back home.
 Like saving money.

 ANYWAY, I’ve found out some great ways to help me stay sane while living with Mom and Dad and I thought I’d share them with you all!

-So, here are my top 3 tips for staying sane while living with your parent’s post-grad:
+So, here are my top 3 tips for staying sane for graduates living at home.

 Try to include as much college life as you can back into your parents’ house.

 What I mean is, bring that bed from college you love so much or the desk you used every day to work on assignments.

 You need things that remind you that your life back at home isn’t so bad and that this is only temporary.